VincentSkylark/HotaEditor/README.md

 This is the unofficial version of [cysun's HoMM3 save editor](https://github.com/cysun/Heroes3Editor);
-I just add support for Horn of the Abyss monster's and skills
+I just add support for Horn of the Abyss monsters and skills.